Physarum Powered Differentiable Linear Programming Layers and Applications: Appendix

-\begin{theorem*} Assume we set $0<\gamma\leq \gamma_u$ such that $1/\gamma_u=\Theta(\sqrt{m})$.
-Then, our $\gamma-$AuxPD converges to an optimal solution to matching problem (e.q.
-(4) in main paper) in $\Tilde{O}\left(\frac{m}{\epsilon^2}\right)$ iterations where $\Tilde{\mathcal{O}}$ hides the logarithmic factors in $m$ and $n$. \begin{proof} It is sufficient to show that $\gamma_u=\Theta(\sqrt{m+n})$.
+\begin{proof} It is sufficient to show that $\gamma_u=\Theta(\sqrt{m+n})$.
 But showing such a constant exists is equivalent to showing that there is a neighborhood $\mathcal{N}=\mathcal{B}(c,r)$ around the cost vector or objective function $c$ of radius $r>0$ such that the optimal values of any two cost $c_1,c_2\in \mathcal{N}$ coincide i.e., there exists $x^*\in P$ such that $c_1^Tx^*=c_2^Tx^*$.
 To see that this is sufficient for our purposes, note that we can add small but positive constant to all the coordinates in $c$ that correspond to auxiliary/slack variables.
 Now, it is easy to see that Assumptions 1 and 2 guarantee that the optimal solution set is a {\em bounded} polyhedral multifunction.
 Hence, we can use the Sticky Face lemma \cite{robinson2018short} to guarantee that such a nonzero $r$ exists.
-To conclude, we observe from the proof of the Sticky Face lemma, that $r$ can be upper bounded by $1/M$, where $M$ corresponds to the the diameter of $P$ which is $\Theta(\sqrt{m})$. \end{proof} \end{theorem*}
+To conclude, we observe from the proof of the Sticky Face lemma, that $r$ can be upper bounded by $1/M$, where $M$ corresponds to the the diameter of $P$ which is $\Theta(\sqrt{m})$. \end{proof}

-\section{Proof of convergence of $\ell_1$-SVM}
+\subsection{Proof of Convergence of $\ell_1$-SVM}

 Since the SVM formulation is always feasible, by the separating hyperplane theorem, there exists a $\kappa>0$ such that the when we add cost of $\kappa$ to each coordinate of $\alpha_1,\alpha_2,b_1,b_2,p,q,r$, then the (cost) perturbed linear program and the original LP ((6) in the main paper), have the same optimal solution.
 Then, it is easy to see that $C_s$ of this perturbed problem is quadratic in $n,C$ and $\kappa$.
 By scaling the data points, we can assume that We now bound the magnitude of sub-determinant $D$ of the perturbed SVM LP.
 First note that the slack variables are diagonal, hence, the contribution to the determinant will be at most $1$.
 Hence, to bound $D$, we need to bound the determinant of the kernel matrix $K(X,X)$.
 Using Fischer's inequality \cite{thompson_1961}, we have that, For a linear kernel, we have that, $D=\|x_i\|^n\leq 1$ (by assumption \eqref{eq:assmball}).
 For a Gaussian kernel scale $\sigma$, we have that, $D=O(\sigma)$ with high probability.
 We can easily extend this to any bounded kernel $K$.